Complete Guide to VS1 Clarity May 24, 2021 – Posted in: Jewelry Blog

-However, this is far from being the only thing that makes VS1 diamonds attractive.
-The following details the properties, advantages, and approximately pricing of this clarity of diamonds.
-To be followed by a few examples and shopping tips.
+However, this is far from being the only thing that makes VS1 clarity diamonds attractive.
+The following details the properties, advantages, and approximate pricing of this clarity of diamonds.

 VS1 Clarity – Basic Characteristics